Chapter 12:

 He cursed, lurching away and half-spinning to keep Hirano in view, catching sight of a distant Samurai with its hand raised twisting away from another wielding two swords.
 Drake's, from the different armour style.

 "So I'm not the only one with range.
-Fantastic," he grunted, throwing himself back in a long leap as Hirano took the opportunity to press the attack again, ignoring a twist deep in his gut.
-Had it thrown something from its hand, orโ€”?
-The vision of a beam of light flickered in his memory, and he shoved that away.
+Fantastic," he grunted, throwing himself back in a long leap as Hirano pressed the attack, ignoring a twist deep in his gut.
+Had it thrown something from its hand, orโ?
+A beam of light flickered in his memory, and he shoved that away.
+These were projections, not suits.
 "How long is this supposed to go on for?"

 "Would you shut up?
 I'm trying to concentrate!"
 Ariake exploded, and Lachlan caught a glimpse of his Samurai swinging with a sword of its own against a much lither opponent.